eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 ### Create the class skeleton

-#### and configure the PC/SC plugin and the readers

-The first step to use Keyple SDK is to initialize the plugin and smart card readers.

 Copy the source code below in a new Java Class named DemoPoAuthentication.

-In this snippet the PC/SC plugin is registered to the SmartCardService.

-Two readers needs to be connected to the local machine.
-Replace "PO_READER_NAME" and "SAM_READER_NAME" with the name of the USB readers.

-If you don't know the names of the readers, read how to find them in the [FAQ](#faq).

 ```java
 import org.eclipse.keyple.calypso.command.sam.SamRevision;